 That’s because mortgage lenders often use a tougher credit scoring model.
-A home loan is a lot of money, and lender want to be extra sure you’ll be able to pay it back.
+A home loan is a lot of money, and lenders want to be extra sure you’ll be able to pay it back.

-So, if your score is a little lower than you thought, don’t be surprised.
+So, if your credit score is a little lower than you thought, don’t be surprised.

-And don’t be discouraged!
+Also, don’t be discouraged!
 You’re still likely to qualify for most loans with a score slightly below 700.
-And there are plenty of ways to raise your score a few points, then try for a mortgage again.
+And there are plenty of ways to raise your credit score a few points, then try for a mortgage loan again.